Getting started with Debusine

-In this tutorial you will discover two of debusine’s building blocks: work requests and artifacts.
-The former lets you schedule the execution of different kind of tasks on remote workers, while the latter is a simple way to represent a set of files managed by debusine.
+In this tutorial you will discover two of Debusine’s building blocks: workflows and artifacts.
+Workflows let you schedule the execution of different kind of tasks on remote workers, while artifacts represent a set of files managed by Debusine.

-For the purpose of this tutorial, we will use debusine’s command line interface to:
+For the purpose of this tutorial, we will use Debusine’s command line interface to upload a source package, build it, and run various tests on it.

 Install the client and configure it